Pop art

-Pop art is an art movement that emerged in the United Kingdom and the United States during the mid- to late-1950s.
+Pop art is an art movement that emerged in the United Kingdom and the United States during the mid- to late 1950s.
 The movement presented a challenge to traditions of fine art by including imagery from popular and mass culture, such as advertising, comic books and mundane mass-produced objects.
 One of its aims is to use images of popular culture in art, emphasizing the banal or kitschy elements of any culture, most often through the use of irony.
 It is also associated with the artists' use of mechanical means of reproduction or rendering techniques.
 In pop art, material is sometimes visually removed from its known context, isolated, or combined with unrelated material.

-Amongst the early artists that shaped the pop art movement were Eduardo Paolozzi and Richard Hamilton in Britain, and Larry Rivers, Ray Johnson.
-Robert Rauschenberg and Jasper Johns among others in the United States.
+Amongst the first artists that shaped the pop art movement were Eduardo Paolozzi and Richard Hamilton in Britain, and Larry Rivers, Ray Johnson, Robert Rauschenberg and Jasper Johns among others in the United States.
 Pop art is widely interpreted as a reaction to the then-dominant ideas of abstract expressionism, as well as an expansion of those ideas.
 Due to its utilization of found objects and images, it is similar to Dada.
 Pop art and minimalism are considered to be art movements that precede postmodern art, or are some of the earliest examples of postmodern art themselves.

 Pop art often takes imagery that is currently in use in advertising.
 Product labeling and logos figure prominently in the imagery chosen by pop artists, seen in the labels of Campbell's Soup Cans, by Andy Warhol.
 Even the labeling on the outside of a shipping box containing food items for retail has been used as subject matter in pop art, as demonstrated by Warhol's Campbell's Tomato Juice Box, 1964 (pictured).

 Origins

-The origins of pop art in North America developed differently from Great Britain.
-In the United States, pop art was a response by artists; it marked a return to hard-edged composition and representational art.
-They used impersonal, mundane reality, irony, and parody to "defuse" the personal symbolism and "painterly looseness" of abstract expressionism.
-In the U.S., some artwork by Larry Rivers, Alex Katz and Man Ray anticipated pop art.
+The origins of pop art in North America developed differently from those in Great Britain.
+In the United States, pop art emerged as a reaction by artists; it marked a return to hard-edged composition and representational art.
+The artists employed impersonal, mundane reality, irony, and parody to "defuse" the personal symbolism and "painterly looseness" of abstract expressionism.
+In the U.S., some works by Larry Rivers, Alex Katz and Man Ray anticipated pop art.

-By contrast, the origins of pop art in post-War Britain, while employing irony and parody, were more academic.
-Britain focused on the dynamic and paradoxical imagery of American pop culture as powerful, manipulative symbolic devices that were affecting whole patterns of life, while simultaneously improving the prosperity of a society.
+By contrast, the origins of pop art in post-war Britain, while employing irony and parody, were more academic.
+British artists focused on the dynamic and paradoxical imagery of American pop culture as powerful, manipulative symbolic devices that were affecting whole patterns of life, while simultaneously improving the prosperity of a society.
 Early pop art in Britain was a matter of ideas fueled by American popular culture when viewed from afar.
 Similarly, pop art was both an extension and a repudiation of Dadaism.
 While pop art and Dadaism explored some of the same subjects, pop art replaced the destructive, satirical, and anarchic impulses of the Dada movement with a detached affirmation of the artifacts of mass culture.
 Among those artists in Europe seen as producing work leading up to pop art are: Pablo Picasso, Marcel Duchamp, and Kurt Schwitters.